Wool and Animal-Hair Fibres

 - Ease the knit back into original shape and roll up the towel.
 Press lightly to remove the excess water.

 - Finally lay down the knit on another fresh, dry towel.
 Leave it to dry naturally, away from direct sunlight.

-Go easy on the environment and use dry cleaning only in stubborn stain emergencies.
-If that happens, take your woollen knit to a reputable dry cleaner.
+For dry-clean only items take your woollen knit to a reputable dry cleaner.

 Always use steam for pressing wool.
 Set your iron on low temperature and avoid ironing when it is totally dry.
 Give your knits some time to cool down before removing them from the ironing board.
 Or even better yet, simply hang your woollen garments in a steamy bathroom and let the moisture from steam remove all unwanted wrinkles.